Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/principles/_index.md

 aliases:
  - /architecture/
 ---
+The following architecture principles has been defined for the solutions.

+The principles are document as suggested by [TOGAF](https://pubs.opengroup.org/architecture/togaf8-doc/arch/chap29.html).

-The [architecture principles](https://pubs.opengroup.org/architecture/togaf8-doc/arch/chap29.html) below is described like TOGAF recomends.
+The [architecture principles]() below is described like TOGAF recomends.

 ### Free and open-source software